jprendi/diff_Tags/README.md

 ```
 ./testHLT.sh
 ```
 This file loops over 10 partitions of the files.
 The reason for it is because otherwise the output files would be too large.
 For each iteration, a config file of the HLT is created and HLT is run.
 This will create the output files, that we later on want to assess.
-More comments can be found within the files itself that try to explain which part does what.
 For running the HLT with a prompt tag, one can simply change the `--globaltag` and it suprisingly works.
 So you also run:
 ```
 ./testPrompt.sh
 ```
+Small comments on what is being ran here can be found within the `testPrompt.sh' file.
 After all of this ran, you will have many output files that are now to be analyzed through the DQM HLT sourceclient.

 ## Physics performance via DQM client
 Now that we have all the output files, we can process them with `hlt_dqm_sourceclient-live_cfg.py`.
 But unfortunately if we just run it like this, it will not actually run the with the new prompt tag but resort back to HLT decisions and the HLT tag.
 So we need to change the code in two places: